PEOPLE

 Dissertation: Towards Greater Accuracy in Individual-Tree Mortality Regression

 Ph.D.
-Confered 2008, now Associate Professor of Applied Statistics and Graduate Program Coordinator, Tennessee State University, Nashville Tennessee, USA.
+Confered 2008, now Professor and Department Head of Environmental Sciences, College of Agriculture at Tennessee State University, Nashville Tennessee, USA.

 Dissertation: A Critical Evaluation of Diameter Increment Modelling in the Great Lakes Region